Scille/parsec-cloud/docs/userguide/new_device.rst

 Create new devices
 ==================

-So far, we've only register users on a single computer.
+So far, we've only registered users on a single computer.
 However what would happened if this computer get lost or stolen ?

 For this reason it's a good idea for a user to register himself on multiple